 In Maryland there are two kinds of probate – administrative and judicial.
 Administrative probate is for uncontested wills and is handled by the county register of wills.
 Judicial probate is usually for contested wills and is handled by the county Orphan’s Courts.

 A petition for probate must be filed with either the Register of Wills or with the correct Orphan’s Court.
 A personal representative for the estate will be appointed.
 The priority for appointing a personal representative is generally

-Assets of the estate are generally distributed after payment of inheritance taxes and other debts of the decedent according to the will.
+Assets of the estate are generally distributed after payment of administration expenses, funeral expenses, inheritance taxes, and other debts of the decedent according to the will.
 If the decedent didn’t have a will, the decedent’s property will go to the decedent’s relatives (if any) according to Maryland Law.

 The personal representative pays the debts of the estate, distributes assets of the estate, reports to the court what he or she did, and closes the estate.
-The court rules for estates administration are found in Title 6 of the Maryland Rules.
+The court rules for estate administration are found in Title 6 of the Maryland Rules.